Ezequiel Tovar Player Props: Rockies vs. Phillies

 Ezequiel Tovar At The Plate

-- Tovar has had a base hit in 10 of 18 games this season, and multiple hits once.
+- In 10 of 18 games this season, Tovar has picked up at least one hit, including one game with multiple hits.

-- In 18 games played this year, he has not gone deep.

 - He has scored in six of 18 games so far this season.